Changissnz/selfinterest/README.md

 be deceptive through their actions, then by the basis of their being the one pro-active for that quality of output, that one would be at fault.
-In both of these statements, there are the judgments of deception as absolutely a fault, a break from the forthrightness of the actual, and pro-action being more willful to deception than null-action.
+In both of these statements, there are the judgments of deception as absolutely a fault, a break from the forthrightness of the actual, and pro-action being more willful than null-action to deception.
 Cases of those that do not reveal the actual meaning behind the supposed deceptive expression are to be categorized as deceivers by innate appearance, then, for completeness in consideration of how deception manifests.

+## More on philosophies of self-interest #58